dhicks6345789/remote-gateway/README.md

 The CGI script that picks up the authenticated username provided by cloudflared reads Guacamole's user-mapping.xml file (/etc/guacamole/user-mapping.xml) to try and find any matching users listed.
 Authenticated users' usernames will generally be in the form of an email address, the domain part is removed by the CGI script.
 So, a user logging in with the email address "f.bloggs@example.com" will be seen as user "f.bloggs" in user-mapping.xml.

+An example user-mapping.xml file is provided to get you started.
+You can read Guacmaole's own [documentation](https://guacamole.apache.org/doc/gug/configuring-guacamole.html) for more details.

 The CGI script will simply pass any connection password for a found user out to the page that displays the remote desktop interface.
 This page hides the URL (which includes the username and password) by using a 100% height and width iframe element.

 ## Notes
-Not finished yet - might still be a bit clunky in places, but should mostly work.
+This script is, hopefully, mostly complete and has been tested with a couple of real-life installations.
+There might still be issues in places, do please report any issues you find.

 ### To do:
 - Add ability to add new users to Windows machines as new users log in.